yalue/slimmable_nets_rtbench/README.md

 This project, being primarily used by my own research, requires _many_ specific modified dependencies.
-You will likely need to install all of the following projects on your system in order for this to function correctly, if at all.
+You will likely need to install all of the following projects on your system in order to use full functionality.
+(The minimal `rtbenchmark.py` may be able to work without locking or other management if some of these aren't present.)
 They should be installed in the following order:

  1. [My modifications to ROCm.](https://github.com/yalue/rocm_mega_repo).
 Note
     that this requires a specific ROCm version to be installed.
 It adds